Sign up for my newsletter and receive your guide to 4 Key Actions for Managing a New Team!

 Throughout the many experiments she ran over the course of these discussions, she was always completely clear how complete was each formulation of the answer she was working towards.
 This led us to our current work identifying the signals she uses for knowing how (mis)aligned she is at any point.

-Mike and Heather are two of the leaders who have walked through the Uncommon Teams System:
+Mike and Heather are two of the leaders who have walked through the 6 Actions of Uncommon Teams:

 Are you ready to Lead Uncommonly?
 Join me in your first Uncommon Conversation and gain: